-- Cookies are limited to 4 KB of text in most browsers. - Some users configure their browsers to not accept cookies at all.
-Most search engines ignore cookies too.
-Make sure that your application still works without cookies. - Cookies are stored at client side and are not encrypted in any way.
+- Cookies are limited to 4kb of text in most browsers. - Some users configure their browsers to not accept cookies at all.
+Most search-engines ignore cookies, too.
+Make sure that your application is still usable without cookies. - Cookies are stored at client side and not encrypted in any way.
 Whatever you store in a cookie, the user can read it.
-Worse than that, an attacker might be able to steal a user's cookies through XSS vulnerabilities on your side.
+Worth than that, an attacker might be able to steal a user's cookies through XSS vulnerabilities on your side.
 Some viruses are known to read the browser cookies, too.
-Thus, never store confidential information in cookies. - Cookies are easily forged by malicious clients.
+Do not store confidential information in cookies, ever. - Cookies are easily forged by malicious clients.
 Do not trust cookies.